joshaven/FileMonitor/README.markdown

 ## DESCRIPTION

 Watches the file system for changes.

+## Notice
+This project has only been tested on posix compatible systems, sorry for you windows users.
+If you get this to run under windows, let me know and I'll release a windows compatible version.

 ## Usage
     require 'filemonitor'